Danny Manning: Maryland

 In 2021, Manning joined the coaching staff of his former Kansas teammate Mark Turgeon at Maryland.
 After Turgeon stepped down as head coach on December 2, 2021, Manning was named Interim Head Coach.
-Maryland finished the season 15-17 with seven quad 1 & 2 wins, four top 25 wins after playing 18 games vs teams in the 2022 NCAA Tournament.
+Maryland finished the season 15–17 with seven quad 1 & 2 wins, four top 25 wins after playing 18 games vs teams in the 2022 NCAA Tournament.
 Maryland finished first in the Big Ten in both free throws made (456) and free throw percentage (.760), while ranking third in free throws attempted (600).
-The Terrapins were 13-1 when leading with 5:00 minutes to play, with its one loss of the season coming at No. 3 Purdue.
-They were also 10-4 when out-rebounding their opponent on the season.
+The Terrapins were 13–1 when leading with 5:00 minutes to play, with its one loss of the season coming at No. 3 Purdue.
+They were also 10–4 when out-rebounding their opponent on the season.

 Louisville

 Manning was hired as Associate Head Basketball Coach at the University of Louisville on April 15, 2022.
+The team finished with only four wins and the worst season in modern history of Louisville men's basketball.

+Colorado

+On May 7, 2024, Manning was hired as an assistant coach at the University of Colorado.

 Other work

 Manning served as a color commentator for Westwood One's radio coverage of the 2021 NCAA tournament.